 The non-discounting criterion does not consider the time value of money.
-Following are the two methods in non-discounting criteria:

-- Average Rate of Return (ARR) - Payback period
+Following are the two methods in non-discounting criteria: ?
+Average Rate of Return (ARR) ?
+Payback period 4.8.2 Average

-4.8.2 Average Rate of Return (ARR)

-This method estimates the relationship between the average annual profits earned by a project and the investments made in the project.
-This is expressed in percentage form.
+Rate of Return (ARR) This method estimates the relationship between the average annual profits earned by a project and the investments made in accepted when the actual ARR is higher than the minimum desired ARR.